cyclus/cyclus/doc/domain_model_document/sim_env_overview.rst

 Within these preference coefficients, one arc may be unallowable.
 This will be indicated by the flagged value of that coefficient.

+In a package sent to the matchmacker, information about the :math:`\alpha_{ij}` vector, the resource specification matching the Bid resource specification, and function pointers to the consumer and supplier that may provide constraint functions.

 Order
 ******